dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 - Fatkhurrokhman (student, undergraduate, Geology, ITB)
 - Fithriyani Fauzziah (student, master, Groundwater Engineering, ITB)

 Additional contributors will be added as we try to apply open science principles in this research.
-All materials and resources are available on [Open Science Framework server](http://osf.io/wbnz3).
+All materials and resources are available on [Open Science Framework server](http://osf.io/wbnz3) and [Github](https://github.com/dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia).

 # Objectives